OctoEverywhereDocs/octoeverywhere-api-docs/docs/AI-Failure-Detection-API.md

 ### 3) Repeat

 That's it!
-Continuously call the Process API with a new snapshot to keep the AI model updated with the print state.
+Continuously call the [Process API](https://octoeverywhere.stoplight.io/docs/octoeverywhere-api-docs/ck1qrradzvhim-process-api) with a new snapshot to keep the AI model updated with the print state.

-You must wait at least the time interval required by `NextProcessIntervalSec`, but you may wait for a longer interval if you wish.
-Each time you call the Process API more signals will be gathered by the temporal combination model, which will allow it to gain confidence if the print's state.
+Your program **must wait for time interval** required by `NextProcessIntervalSec` between [Process API](https://octoeverywhere.stoplight.io/docs/octoeverywhere-api-docs/ck1qrradzvhim-process-api) calls, but your program can also opt to wait longer if desired.
+Each time you call the [Process API,](https://octoeverywhere.stoplight.io/docs/octoeverywhere-api-docs/ck1qrradzvhim-process-api) more signals will be gathered by the temporal combination model, which will allow it to gain confidence in the print's state.

 ## Errors